-In Fig. 5, a 16-voice embodiment of the Fig. 2 instrument employing a modifier unit of the Fig. 3 type is shown.
+In FIG. 5, a 16-voice embodiment of the FIG. 2 instrument employing a modifier unit of the FIG. 3 type is shown.

-In Fig. 5, the wavetable 13 is a random access memory (RAM) having sixteen different storage regions, one for each of sixteen voices.
+In FIG. 5, the wavetable 13 is a random access memory (RAM) having sixteen different storage regions, one for each of sixteen voices.
 Each of the storage regions has wave-table storage locations for 256 8-bit bytes.
-Accordingly, N is a maximum of 256 for any voice. wavetable-modification generator 3 also includes an 8-bit output register 36 and a DIGITAR unit 35.
-DIGITAR unit 35 performs the modifications of the type previously described in connection with the modifier unit of Fig. 3 for all sixteen voices of the Fig. 5 The DIGITAR unit 35 has a 12-bit address instrument. connected 38 address the to wavetable Additionally, the unit 35 connects to the 8-bit data bus Data bus 37 also connects the wavetable 13 to the output register 36.
-Input unit 2 is connected by bus 7
+Accordingly, the pitch number, N, is a maximum 15 of 255 for any voice.
+The wavetable-modification generator 3 also includes an 8-bit output register 36 and a DIGITAR unit 35.
+The DIGITAR unit 35 performs the modifications of the type previously described in connection with the modifier unit of FIG. 3 for all sixteen voices of the FIG. 5 instrument.
+The DIGITAR unit 35 has a 12-bit address bus 38 connected to address the wavetable 13.
+Additionally, the unit 35 connects to the 8-bit data bus 37.
+Data bus 37 also connects the wavetable 13 to the output register 36.

-37. Data bus 37 also connects the wavetable 13 to the output register 36.
 Input unit 2 is connected by bus 7 to the common data bus 37.
 The output register 36 connects by 8-bit bus 8 as an input to the output unit 4 and as a data input to the wavetable 13.

-Further details of the DIGITAR unit 35 of Fig. 5 are shown in Fig. 6.
+Further details of the DIGITAR unit 35 of FIG. 5 are shown in FIG. 6.

-In Fig. 6, the data bus 37 connects as an input to the data-in latch 45 and receives an output from the tri-state gates 46.
+In FIG. 6, the data bus 37 connects as an input to the data-in latch 45 and receives an output from the tristate gates 46.
 The data-in latch 45 and the tri-state gates 46 connect to the common data bus 47 which is identified as the B bus.
-Data is input to and output from the DIGITAR unit of Fig. 6 over the B bus 47 and data bus 8.
+Data is input to and output from the DIGITAR unit of FIG. 6 over the B bus 47 and data bus 8.

-In Fig. 6, an A bus 48 is utilized to carry the address to an address register 49.
-Address register 49 connects its output to a 12-bit address bus 38 which provides addresses to the wavetable 13 in Fig. 5.
+In FIG. 6, an A bus 48 is utilized to carry the address to an address register 49.
+Address register 49 connects its output to a 12-bit address bus 38 which provides addresses to the wavetable 13 in FIG. 5.
 The four low-order output bits on bus 50, from the address register 49, are encoded to specify one of the 16 voices.
 The bus 50 also connects as an input to the voice-match comparator 52.